Best Practices

 • Team members’ relationships with undergraduate students should be professional at all times, both in class and outside of class

-• An equal opportunity for learning and access to resources should be created across different sections for the same course
+• An equal opportunity for learning and access to resources should be created across different sections of the same course

-• Frequent or regular lecturing by the Teaching Assistant in the place of the Course Director
+• Frequent or regular lecturing by the teaching assistant in the place of the course director

-• Criticisms by teaching team members of each other, delivered to third persons before they are delivered to team members
+• Criticisms by teaching team members of each other delivered to third persons before they are delivered to team members

-• Unequal teaching loads for Teaching Assistants who are similarly situated
+• Unequal teaching loads for teaching assistants who are similarly situated

 • Unequal access to resources and opportunities for learning given to different undergraduate students in the same course